ThomasvanBommel/cekeh-client/README.md

 # configure, build, and execute
 ./run

-# force re-configure, re-build, and execute
+# force re-configuration, re-build, and execute
 ./run -f # or
 ./run --force
 ```